dmeditor/dmeditor-lang/README.md

 Cons:

-1. Need extra server to run
+1. Need extra server to run.
 2. request to nextjs (embed) and request back (for widget rendering)? - maybe it's not a big deal as long as it's stable and easy to set up.

 ## Approach 2: native